FN-FAL113/PhpDatabasePdo/README.md

 # PhpDatabasePdo
-A small repo for some php functions for doing CRUD operations on PhpMyAdmin MySQL
+A small repo for some php functions for doing basic CRUD operations on PhpMyAdmin MySQL